09 Jun Utilizing Low Shape Factor Elastomers

-Viscoelastic polymers or elastomers are widely used in vibration control applications due to their inherently high level of damping.
+Viscoelastic polymers or elastomers are widely used in vibration control applications due to their high damping capability.
 Elastomers can also effectively isolate low frequency vibrations by being formed in certain shapes.
 Shape factor is the term of art used to quantify the isolation performance of a given elastomer shape.
 The implication is that the lower the shape factor, the lower the potential resonance frequency.
 A low resonance frequency typically results in a wide bandwidth of vibration isolation.
 This is due to the isolation of vibration frequencies above the resonance frequency.

 For most common shapes, shape factor is generally defined as:

-The average loaded surface area is the average of the upper and lower surface areas supporting the load.
+The average loaded surface area is the average of the upper and lower surface areas supporting the payload.
 The bulging surface area is the surface area free to bulge perpendicularly to the load.

 The stability of an elastomer can become compromised below a certain shape factor as the material becomes increasingly tall and narrow.
 Some elastomer manufacturers recommend staying above a shape factor of 0.3 in order to prevent buckling – an issue that can cause the supported equipment to topple over.